 Security Function Specification SFR The TOE generates cryptographic keys for use by the HDD Data Encryption function according to the following specifications: The algorithm used for cryptographic key generation is a "FIPS 186-2-compliant cryptographic key generation algorithm".
 The generated cryptographic key has a length of "256 bits".
-FCS_CKM.1 FPT_RVM.1 Cryptographic key management is conducted as follows: Upon startup, the TOE reads the seed information stored in non-volatile memory and generates a cryptographic key.
-The TOE stores the generated cryptographic key in volatile memory.
-The non-volatile memory where the seed information is stored cannot be accessed from outside the TOE.
-Also, the cryptographic key is stored in volatile memory and hence disappears upon power-off of the Canon MFP/printer.
+FCS_CKM.1 FPT_RVM.1 Cryptographic key management is conducted as follows: Upon startup, the TOE reads the seed information stored in the Flash ROM and generates a cryptographic key.
+The TOE stores the generated cryptographic key in the work memory.
+The Flash ROM where the seed information is stored cannot be accessed from outside the TOE.
+Also, the cryptographic key is stored in volatile work memory and hence disappears upon power-off of the Canon MFP/printer.